arthijayaraman-lab/crease_ga/docs/_build/html/_sources/example_workflow.rst.txt

-Simplified Workflow
+Sample Workflow
 ===================

-Crease_ga allows user to fit scattering profiles within several lines of python codes in an intuitive way.
-Below is a simplified workflow for a user who would like to adopt CREASE to analyze an input scattering profile.
+Crease_ga allows the user to fit scattering profiles only using several lines of python code in an intuitive way.
+Below is a sample workflow for a user who would like to adopt CREASE to analyze an input scattering profile for vesicles.

 .. code:: ipython3